 This was first published in Dec 6, 2011 — it was originally a guest post, Cameron wasn’t yet an LWONer — and was honorable-mentioned for the American Institute of Physics’ 2012 science writing prize in the New Media category.
 Her mom sounds like a doll.
 I’m not sure exactly where this story begins, but maybe it’s […]

 My nose has been extra-sensitive lately.
 I can catch dog food at a hundred paces, both the kitchen and my still-diaper-wearing kids’ bedroom feel like odor minefields, and I have to walk along the lineup of barbecues at the nearby park with my shirt over my face.
 It’s a good thing I’m not an astronaut.

 Right now the ocean is glorious.
 In the evenings, even if the day hasn’t been too hot, you can throw yourself into the saltwater and float between the waves for a while without your teeth chattering.
 This is not normal.

 Around here, we do some things by the numbers.
 On odd days, the older boy sits on the prime outside seat of the kitchen island and has bedtime stories from his dad; on even days, his younger brother gets these things.
 On even days, no one has to wash his hair.
 But then we run […]

 Last weekend there was an unseasonal lightning storm on the coast.
-Not here (thank goodness), but farther south.
+Not here (thank goodness, for our dog’s sake), but farther south.
 More than 1,400 strikes touched down across the region, with 13 people reporting injuries in Los Angeles County alone.
 A golfer was hit on Catalina Island, 22 miles from Los Angeles.
 One young […]